Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 3. Perform Unigrams TF-IDF feature extraction to convert unstructured text review data.

-4. Integrate third-party libraries (such as scikit-learn and azureml) to develop Logistic Regression, Support Vector Machine and Tree-based classifiers for predicting the success of market campaign, as well as predicting the sentiment score of customer review.
+4. Train and validate various machine learning models for predicting the success of market campaign, as well as predicting the sentiment score of customer review.

 5. Model operationalization.